scipy/scipy.org/www/scipylib/building/windows.rst

    gcc

 If any of these commands fail, you're not ready to build.
-Go back and make sure that Cygwin is installed correctly and has the required packages enabled.
+Go back and make sure that MSYS2 is installed correctly and has the required packages enabled.
 Now, let's set some environment variables.
 In the Cygwin terminal, type the following.

 .. code:: shell